FirasAbouzahr/pyPalace/Examples/iterative studies with pyPalace/README.md

 Here we go over a few examples that showcase how pyPalace is well-suited for iterative studies.
-By using pyPalace's config generating syntax with its HPC interface, we can streamline generating config files and then directly submitting each simulation as a slurm job all in the same script.
-Alternatively, if running on
+By using pyPalace's config generating syntax with its HPC interface inside a loop, we can build all the config files and then directly submit each simulation as a slurm job all in the same script.

 ## Simulating a full chip as system of independent subsystems

 If there is negligible parasitic coupling between neighboring circuit elements in a superconducting quantum device we can safely simulate each subcircuit individually.
-In this example, we consider the following device from [this paper](https://arxiv.org/pdf/2204.07202).
-Since the circuit has negligble coupling between the resonators, we can "dice" the chip into 8 indiviudal resonator subsystems and simulate each individually.
-In the figure below, we illustrate these 8 indiviudal resonator subsystems, we include the full feedline with lumped ports on both ends for each resonator subsystem in order to extract the coupling quality factors ($Q_c$) between each resonator and the feedline (see this background information from [AWS Palace](https://awslabs.github.io/palace/dev/reference/#Energy-participation-ratios)).
+In this example, we consider an eight resonator device from [this paper](https://arxiv.org/pdf/2204.07202).
+Since the circuit has negligble coupling between the resonators, we can "dice" the chip into 8 resonator subsystems and simulate each individually.
+In the figure below, we illustrate these 8 indiviudal resonator subsystems.
+We include the full feedline with lumped ports on both ends for each subsystem in order to extract the coupling quality factors ($Q_c$) between each resonator and the feedline (see this background information from [AWS Palace](https://awslabs.github.io/palace/dev/reference/#Energy-participation-ratios)).
 In practice however to minimize the size of the problem, we could have also truncate each subsystem to only contain a small portion of the feedline that's directly above it.

 <p align="center">
   <img src="Figures/diced_8-resonator_chip.png" width="600">
 </p>

-We dice this chip and mesh each resonator subsystem separately, an example of one of the meshed subsystems is shown below:
+After we dice this chip in a CAD software, we mesh each resonator subsystem separately.
+An example of one of the meshed subsystems is shown below:

 <p align="center">